University ADAAA/Section 504/EIR Coordinator

 Dr. Jennifer Maedgen, senior associate vice president in the Division of Diversity and Community Engagement, serves as the ADAAA/504 Coordinator for the campus, as well as the Electronic Information Resources (EIR) Coordinator.
 She has oversight responsibility for the Office of Institutional Equity and Services for Students with Disabilities and works with both of these offices to provide equal access and a welcoming and inclusive environment for individuals with disabilities.

-Ms. Debbie Dillingham, director of education and compliance, in the Office of Institutional Equity, serves as the deputy ADAAA coordinator, and assists with faculty, staff, and student employee accommodation requests.
+Ms. Katherine Antwi Green, assistant vice president, in the Office of Institutional Equity, serves as the deputy ADAAA coordinator, and assists with faculty, staff, and student employee accommodation requests.
 The Office of Institutional Equity also investigates complaints of discrimination on the basis of disability.

 ADAAA Policies and Procedures